top of page

 May 9, 2023

 At our annual Scholastic Awards event, Dr. Kate Bulinkski presented a lecture on climate change, explaining how geologists are able to compare our present era to periods of global warming in the past.
 Dr. Bulinski is an Associate Professor of Environmental Studies at Bellarmine University.
 In her teaching, she involves students in hands-on explorations of the paleoecology of the Falls of the Ohio area.
-Her academic interests include invertebrate paleontology, paleoecology, geoscience education, and the dialogue between science and faith.
 She has guest-blogged for the Vatican Observatory on the subject of science and faith in the classroom.

 Mayor Craig Greenberg